Always wants you to know pads aren’t just for cis women

-It’s a tiny change, one you may not even notice, but Always, Procter and Gamble’s menstrual products brand, will drop the Venus symbol from its products around the world by 2020.
+It’s a tiny change, one you may not even notice, but Always, Procter and Gamble’s menstrual products brand will drop the Venus symbol from its products around the world by 2020.
 The icon was more than just about branding.
 It highlighted that pads, and other menstrual products, were designed for women.
 But the thing is, female-identified people aren’t the only ones who menstruate.
-There’s a community of gender-fluid, non-binary, and transgender people who pick up pads at the grocery store, and the little Venus symbol suggested that these products were not for them.
+There’s a community of gender-fluid, nonbinary, and transgender people who pick up pads at the grocery store, and the little Venus symbol suggested that these products were not for them.

 It’s feedback from the LGBTQI community that prompted P&G to remove this symbol from its products, the company said in a statement.
 It was a small shift in packaging that was imperceptible to some women, who pointed out on social media that they had never even noticed the Venus symbol.
 In other words, Always had the opportunity to become more inclusive, without impacting the majority of its customers.
 It was a much less risky move than what the period startup Thinx did in 2017 when it featured a trans man in its advertising campaign.